Sylius/Sylius/bundles/SyliusAssortmentBundle/models.rst

 Products that can have different sizes, styles, colors, and so on, can be modeled as variants of the product.
 A product can have zero or more variants.
-Variant have `master` flag which defines it as master (default) variant, `sku` - stock-keeping unit, `presentation` string, reerence to product, collection of options, and dates similar to `Product`.
+Variant have `master` flag which defines it as master (default) variant, `sku` - stock-keeping unit, `presentation` string, reference to product, collection of options, and dates similar to `Product`.

 Property and ProductProperty
 ----------------------------